 I want you to write down explanations of all the disciplines that are offered in your area, making another poster describing the specifics of the disciplines.
-Write definitions, draw, cut pictures, do whatever you can to make it easy for a non-horsey parent to understand.
+Write definitions, draw, cut pictures, and do whatever else you can to make it easy for a non-horsey parent to understand.

-Day 4: List the Disciplines You Would Like to Try
+4. List the Disciplines You Would Like to Try

 Today, since you know know what programs and disciplines are available in your area, you are going to make a poster where you chose two disciplines that you would like to try.
-So, you will put a list of the disciplines and which facilities offer them.
-Also clearly list for each facility the pricing if you were able to find it online, and the information on how far away the facility you are interested in is from your house.
-So you are not only impressing them with your research, you are showing them how much you would really like to ride by listing options and being willing to be flexible.
+Create a list of the disciplines and which facilities offer them.
+List the pricing for each facility if you were able to find it online and the information on how far away the facility you are interested in is from your house.

+You are not only impressing them with your research, you are showing them how much you would really like to ride by listing options and being willing to be flexible.
 We are getting closer and closer!
 Remember, we aren't presenting this until we have it all done!

-Day 5: Create an Equipment List
+5. Create an Equipment List

 If you need specific things, try to find the prices for what is specifically listed.
 If they don't have a list of equipment, just assume that you will need a basic riding helmet and paddock boots as the bare minimum, and get pricing for those things.
 This way, if farms have a specific list, you can give your parents the exact cost of equipment.
 If not, your parents will at least have a "ballpark" idea of what the equipment cost will be.

-Day 6: Write a Letter to Your Parents
+6. Write a Letter to Your Parents

 Dear Mom and Dad,

-As you know I'm very interested in learning about horses and how to ride them.
+As you know, I'm very interested in learning about horses and how to ride them.
 I have done a lot of research and gathered a lot of information, and I hope it will make it easier for you to see what options are available in our area for me to try riding.

 I know that trying a new sport is a big commitment, and I'm dedicated to seeing it through and doing my very best.